Highog92/Weather-App/README.md

 # Weather-App
-School group assignment where we should built a weather app
+school assignment where we had to build a weather app